How Much Does Heroin Cost?

 • mental disorders

-• nasal lining complications for those who snort it
+• nasal lining complications for people who snort the drug

-• increased risk of infectious diseases such as HIV and hepatitis for those who inject it
+• increased risk of HIV and hepatitis for those who inject it

 • fatal overdose